South Australian Railways East-West Stock: D type carriages

 During the latter half of the Joint Stock series' construction, the South Australian Railways chose to build a handful of carriages to provide upgraded accommodation on the East-West Express from Adelaide to Port Pirie.
-Over the period 1964 to 1967 nine carriages and fourteen guard's vans were constructed at Islington Railway Workshops, using similar methods to those applied in the building of the Cafeteria Car and the Joint Stock fleet.
+Over the period 1964 to 1967 nine carriages and fourteen guard's vans were constructed at Islington Railway Workshops, using similar methods to those applied in the building of the 1947 prototype cafeteria car and the "Overland" Joint Stock fleet introduced from 1949.

-The fleet initially consisted of six identical cars AD 1 and 2 (for first class passengers) and BD 1, 2, 3 and 4 (for second class passengers), each with 70 seats arranged in a saloon format, and three composite cars ABD 1, 2 and 3, with 68 seats.
+The fleet initially consisted of six virtually identical cars – AD 1 and 2 for first class passengers and BD 1, 2, 3 and 4 for second class passengers – each with 70 seats arranged in a saloon format, and three composite cars – ABD 1, 2 and 3 – with 68 seats.
 The intention was to run the cars as two four-car sets with one composite vehicle on standby, providing capacity for 278 passengers.
 The only difference between the classes was in the colour of carpet and the quality of the upholstery, to save on construction costs.
 All seats were capable of rotating and reclining, as paired units either side of the central aisle.
 A full-height partition was constructed at the middle of the car to divide smoking and non-smoking sections, with the former having room for 36 passengers and the latter 34; in the case of the composite carriages, both halves would only seat 34, and neither saloon was allocated to smoking passengers.

-A full-width vestibule was provided only at one end and separated from the non-smoking saloon (or second class saloon, in the composite cars) by a swing door.
-The vestibule was fitted on both sides with two-part doors allowing train staff to lean out of the carriages if necessary, and ground level steps were the standard with a folding flap that could be added when the train was stopped at a platform.
-The Ladies toilet and powder room were provided either side of the vestibule through the aisle, and the air conditioning equipment and electrical control panels were contained in a full-height cupboard built into the ladies toilet room.
-The men's toilet is located at the far end of the smoking saloon.
-In the case of composite cars, both men's and ladies' toilets are provided at both ends of each carriage, with no ladies powder room fitted.
+A full-width vestibule was provided at one end, separated from the non-smoking saloon (or second class saloon in the composite cars) by a swing door.
+The vestibule was fitted on both sides with two-part "stable" doors allowing train staff to lean out of the carriages if necessary.
+Steps enabling ground-level boarding had a flap that could be lowered if the train stopped at a platform.